drkovalskyi/VSDNano/README.md

-# VSDNano
+# VsdNano
 This project makes visualization of ntuples with the ROOT REve module.
-It contains a Makefile that builds reveNtuple binary that takes an argument for data source and json to configure mapping between Tree auto generated class and REve VSD structures defined in [VSDBase.h](VSDBase.h).
+It contains a Makefile that builds reveNtuple binary that takes an argument for data source and json to configure mapping between Tree auto generated class and REve VSD structures defined in [VsdBase.h](VsdBase.h).
 After bould the one can run the event display with command.
 ```
 ./reveNutple <data.root> <config.sjon>
 ```